alac/alac.github.io/_posts/2016-12-07-python_cookbook.md

 Distant Imports
 ===============
-Suppose you have a project structure like:
+Suppose you have a project structure like

 ```
 AllProjects
 |-- projectA